OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

             }, ]
     });

-      // If hello logging level is specified, switch tooit. if (config.creds.loggingLevel) { log.levels("console", config.creds.loggingLevel); }
+      // If the logging level is specified, switch to it. if (config.creds.loggingLevel) { log.levels("console", config.creds.loggingLevel); }

     // MongoDB setup.